Diagnosis and Treatment Planning in Dentistry

 2. Common Diagnoses in Dentistry

-3. Evidence Based Treatment Planning: Assessment of Risk, Prognosis, and Expected Treatment Outcomes
+3. Evidence-Based Treatment Planning: Assessment of Risk, Prognosis, and Expected Outcomes

-6. Ethical and Legal Considerations when Treatment Planning
+7. Ethical and Legal Considerations When Treatment Planning